Trade directory · Little Rock metro · Arkansas

 Permit Requirements

-Little Rock requires mechanical permits for all HVAC installations, replacements, and major repairs.
-Permits range from $50-200 based on project scope.
-Must be pulled before work begins.
+City of Little Rock requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range $50-200 based on project scope.
+Gas line work requires separate gas permit.

 §3